andreasabel/inCode/entry/free-alternative-regexp.md

 ```

 Note that because we're working with functors, applicatives, alternatives, etc.,
-all of our regular expressions must have an associated "result".
+all of our regular expressions can have an associated "result".
 The value
-`Prim 'a' 1 :: Prim Int` will represent a primitive matches on the character
+`Prim 'a' 1 :: Prim Int` will represent a primitive that matches on the
-`a`, interpreting it with a result of `1`.
+character `a`, interpreting it with a result of `1`.

 And now...we give it `Alternative` structure using the *Free Alternative*, from
 the *[free](https://hackage.haskell.org/package/free)* package: